jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 gauntlet adds +50% to any tests used to resist being disarmed or having the clutched item taken from the gauntlet.
 It takes two Combat Actions to unlatch the glove.

-Duellists Half-Cape: This is a length of flexible cloth that is often cut into a draped cape of sorts that hangs over the chest and unused arm during a swordfight.
+**Duellist's Half-Cape**: This is a length of flexible cloth that is often cut into a draped cape of sorts that hangs over the chest and unused arm during a swordfight.
 A number of stiff leather strips are sewn into the cape here and there, giving additional protection to the areas they cover.
 The half-cape’s construction allows it to be twirled over one arm